erwinkn/topogether-offline/README.md

 # topogether-offline
-WIP of a new version of https://topogether.com/ with full offline capabilities
+WIP of a new version of https://topogether.com/ with full offline capabilities.